mrszop/golem-workshop-module-2/01-production-grade-deployments/README.md

 ```

 * you should see a message like this
-  * error when evicting pods/"php-apache-f966667ff-wshts" -n "YOUR_NAMESPACE" (will retry after 5s): Cannot evict pod as it would violate the pod's disruption budget.
+  * error when evicting pods/"php-apache-f966667ff-wshts" -n "YOURNAME" (will retry after 5s): Cannot evict pod as it would violate the pod's disruption budget.